Updated

 Prepare the slow cooker, add brisket and sauce: Spray the 6-quart slow cooker with non-stick spray.
 Place half the brisket fat side up inside the crockpot, and then pour half the liquid mixture over it.

-Add the other half of the brisket to the slow-cooker, fat-side up and pour the remaining half of the liquid mixture over the top portion of brisket.
+Add and cook the brisket: Add the other half of the brisket to the slow-cooker, fat-side up and pour the remaining half of the liquid mixture over the top portion of brisket.

-Cook the brisket: Cover the crockpot and set it to LOW.
+Cover the crockpot and set it to LOW.
 Cook for 6 hours, and then flip the position of the brisket pieces by putting the bottom portion on top and the top portion on the bottom.
 The brisket should be fragrant at this point.

 Cover and continue cooking for 3-5 more hours or until brisket is fork-tender.
 It should be tender enough that you can cut it with a fork.